Mutinensis gr. 122: Content and composition

 Preceding Zonaras's history is a short introduction, covering folios 2r to 5r and consisting of a brief summary of history from the beginning of the world (following the Biblical story of Genesis) to the fall of Constantinople, under the title "In the beginning God created the heaven and the earth" up to Constantine Palaiologos.
 After the end of Zonaras's history, the codex contains some blank folios before resuming on folio 289 with various lists.
 In sequential order, these lists include a list of Byzantine court offices (folio 289v), a list of patriarchs of Constantinople from Metrophanes (306–314) to Gregory III (1443–1451) (folios 290v to 290r), a list of Metropolitan sees of the patriarchate of Constantinople, in hierarchical order (folios 290r to 291r), a list of imperial tombs (folios 291r to 292r) and a list of emperors from Constantine the Great (r.
 306–337) onwards (folios 292v to 293v).
 The codex ends with a description of an equestrian (riding) statue of Justinian I (r.
 527–565) in the Augustaion in Constantinople, covering folio 295.

 In the final section of portraits, the portrait of Constantine XI Palaiologos is followed by an additional final portrait, depicting Constantine the Great (the third portrait of Constantine the Great in the codex, given that he is also depicted on both folio 74r and 74v).
-The repetition of Constantine the Great's portrait at the end conveys a prophetic and apocalyptic message, perhaps following the sentiment of the patriarch of Constantinople in the immediate aftermath of Constantinople's fall, Gennadius Scholarius, who believed the coincidence of the first and last emperor in Constantinople having the name Constantine meant that the end of the world was near.
+The repetition of Constantine the Great's portrait at the end conveys a prophetic and apocalyptic message, perhaps following the sentiment of Gennadius Scholarius (the patriarch of Constantinople in the immediate aftermath of the city's fall), who believed the coincidence of the first and last emperor in Constantinople having the name Constantine meant that the end of the world was near.
 The repetition at the very least illustrates the belief that the beginning and the end of the imperial line were indelibly linked.